palinkas-jo-reggelt/GeoLite2SQL/README.md

 ```

 ## HISTORY
+- v.12 Added MSSQL support; Added some console information about process task steps.
+Renamed GeoLite2Mysql.ps1 to GeoLite2DB.ps1 to be database independent
 - v.11 fixed fundamental logical flaw in incremental update: BEFORE: network comparison was made between old and new MaxMind csv files.
 This worked as long as everything worked as expected.
 However, after a glitch on my system, the MaxMind files came out of sequence and therefore the number of entries no longer matched the database.
 NOW: network comparison is made directly between the database and the new MaxMind csv, so it doesn't matter if you skipped a week or a year updating.
 Additionally, some changes to csv exporting were made to remove foreach loops, speeding up the process dramatically.
 For example, before, an update containing a few thousand changes would take hours.
 My latest update with 6k changes took only 20 minutes.
 Big improvement.
 - v.10 fixed dowload url for new MaxMind API access; also fixed an issue renaming the extracted data folder
 - v.09 fixed duration time display at success email notification